raul23/web-crawler/README.rst

 `:information_source:`

-  The `stackoverflow user 'Gihan Gamage' <https://stackoverflow.com/questions/20290870/improving-the-extraction-of-human-names-with-nltk#comment108366804_20290870>`_ suggests downloading the nltk packages after the import statements.
+  The `stackoverflow user *Gihan Gamage* <https://stackoverflow.com/questions/20290870/improving-the-extraction-of-human-names-with-nltk#comment108366804_20290870>`_ suggests downloading the nltk packages after the import statements.

 The script can be found at `get_names_from_text.py <./exercises/get_names_from_text.py>`_.
 To run it::